serverless/serverless/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 <!--
-Q2: Provide (in below placeholder) content of serverless.yml, ensuring that:
+Q2: Provide (in below placeholder) FULL content of serverless.yml, ensuring that:
 • It consistently reproduces described issue
 • It's as minimal as possible
 • There's no plugins involved (plugin related issues need to be reported at plugin repositories)